sqlwatch/docs/dashboard/powerbi.md

 Power BI is very efficient in handling data and displaying visuals.
 It is also very efficient in data storage making files very small.
 90% of Power BI Performance will depend on your local desktop.
 I have used SQLWATCH dashboard comfortably on a Surface 4 with i7 and 8GB RAM.
 [Hardware requirements](https://docs.microsoft.com/en-us/power-bi/desktop-get-the-desktop#minimum-requirements)

 SQLWATCH Dashboard can also run in the Power BI Service.
-There are no custom requirements for Visuals or any other components.
-Neither R nor Python are required.
+There are no customs requirements for Visuals or any other components.
+Neither R nor Python is required.

 1. TOC
 {:toc}